hetznercloud/apps/apps/hetzner/wireguard/README.md

 ### WireGuard config

 On first start, and each time the _Apply config_ button in the management UI is clicked, the WireGuard configuration at `/etc/wireguard/wg0.conf` is rewritten.
-There is a `wg-quick-watcher@wg0.path` systemd unit file, that triggers a `systemctl restart wg-quick@wg0` each time, the WireGuard config file is modified.
+There is a `wg-quick-watcher@wg0.path` systemd unit, that triggers a `systemctl restart wg-quick@wg0` each time, the WireGuard config file is modified.
 That's how changes get applied.

 If you want to modify the `wg0.conf` manually, you should disable WireGuard UI to make sure, that your changes do not get overwritten.